 Despite having chosen to remain on the ‘safe’ side as far as the selection of romantic partners was concerned – Liara is the only alien option, but looks pretty much like a blue human, and her bisexuality has a lore-based explanation –, the game still weathered a completely unjustified snafu because of its romance content.
-So let’s just spell things out: there’s a single sex scene with your Shepard’s chosen partner towards the end of the game, it takes place in a cinematic (i.e. you have no direct control over the proceedings), and it’s perfectly tame.
+So let’s just spell things out: there’s a single sex scene with your Shepard’s chosen partner towards the end of the game, after several conversations building up a relationship with them.
+It takes place in a cinematic (i.e. you have no direct control over the proceedings), and it’s perfectly tame.
 All you see is a brief glimpse of FemShep/Ashley/Liara’s bum and breast in profile – and, in Liara’s case, an additional blurry view from the back of her standing naked – just as things get started, then the scene fades to black.
 The entire sequence, discounting the conversation leading up to it, lasts less than a minute.
 I won’t get into why the risqué shots only involve the female characters (apparently man bum would’ve been scary?), but there you have it.
 There are more explicit scenes in mainstream films, and other games have been further than this before (e.g. the justly infamous Fahrenheit/Indigo Prophecy).
 There’s one other encounter that Shepard can choose to initiate with an NPC early on in the game, but that takes place entirely off-screen and is completely optional.
 Incidentally, so are all the romances.
 Be that as it may, BioWare decided to err on the side of caution for a while after this: all of the sex scenes in ME2 and most in ME3 (except for Liara, once again) feature clothing and/or underwear, even if it looks ludicrous.

 Kaidan: I have the sneaking suspicion that the developers tried too hard to make Kaidan appealing.
 It’s like they went through a list of ‘What Women Like in a Man’, ticking boxes off one by one.
 Sensitive, caring and responsible?
 Check.
 A bit shy, but eventually grows bolder?
 Check.
 Romantic?
 Check.
 A gentleman, but a little flirty?
 Check.
 Has a tragic past and/or a dark side?
 Check.
 Handsome with a sense of humour?
 Check.
 The result is that both the character and the romance feel rather bland.
 Mind you, he has legitimate reasons for his reserve, and there’s nothing actually wrong with him.
 As a matter of fact, it’s probably the romance that has the most natural progression in the game, as Kaidan and Shepard already know each other at the outset, meaning that a preexisting interest may have had time to develop.
 Kaidan has the ‘tentative flirting’ technique down pat, and there are plenty of sweet, moving and even hot moments over the course of the conversations.
 It’s just that, once ME2 rolls around, and you see who else is available, well…he may feel a bit too vanilla.
-However, Kaidan is also difficult to turn down diplomatically, especially if Shepard isn’t romancing Liara either.
-The earliest option she has for telling him she’s not interested results in an outright rude response, and if she turns him down later, it feels like she’s been leading him on.
+However, Kaidan is also difficult to turn down diplomatically, especially if Shepard isn’t trying to romance Liara at the same time.
+The earliest option she has for telling him she’s not interested results in an outright rude response (after asking him about his past, she says she’s bored), and if she turns him down later, it feels like she’s been leading him on.
 The cue for telling that Shepard is on Kaidan’s romance track is that conversations will end with her saying that they’ll speak later, and Kaidan responding with “I’d like that.”
 If Shepard is not on the romance track, he’ll respond with “Commander.”

 Liara: I strongly dislike Liara, and the same applies to her romance.
 Given her inexperience, her lack of social skills and the fact that she’s from a different species, the romance should take more time to develop.
-As things stand, she’ll express fascination with Shepard almost from the get-go, despite being unfamiliar with humans, and spontaneously provide ample details about asari reproduction and romantic customs, which…feels rather awkward.
+As things stand, she’ll express fascination with Shepard almost from the get-go, despite being unfamiliar with humans.
+She will also spontaneously provide ample details about asari reproduction and romantic customs, which…feels rather awkward.
 If Shepard confirms reciprocal interest, however, she’ll suddenly be hesitant to rush things.
 It’s basically: “I dig you (get it? archaeologist, dig…*bricks thrown*), and, by the way, we can totally mate…oh, but let’s wait a bit, shall we?”
 It feels stilted, artificial and gives no sense of growing intimacy.
 And yet, she’s clearly the default romantic partner for the series: her final romance scene is slightly longer than the other two, and subsequent games establish her as a developer’s pet.
 She has her own DLC in ME2, is strongly implied to be Shepard’s best friend even if they’re not lovers and can’t get killed until the final minutes of ME3, and then only if you voluntarily screw up.
-This is very annoying, as I don’t like having a character forced upon me in a game about choice.
+This is very annoying, as I don’t like having a character forced upon me in a game about choice (c.f.
+Imoen in Baldur’s Gate).
 Despite the fact that she’s available to both genders, Liara also embodies a cliché male fantasy: young, virginal, fragile (repeated fainting spells included), star-struck to the point of idolatry, in need of guidance and protection (despite being older than all of the human teammates combined), yet with a hint of naughtiness.
 In fact, the asari species as a whole is pretty much a straight male fantasy made pixel.
 But I digress.
 The cue that Shepard is on Liara’s romance track is that she calls her/him “Shepard” at the end of conversations (again, it’s the last word she says).
-But here’s the trick: this will happen after Shepard’s first private conversation with her, even though it has no actual romantic content.
-S/he needs to talk to Liara again after that to clearly turn her down, as it’s the only way to preclude her romance from starting, especially if not romancing anyone else.
+But here’s the trick: this will happen in Shepard’s first private conversation with her, even though it has no actual romantic content (unless you consider the aforementioned clinical descriptions of asari mating habits romantic).
+So the game actually railroads Shepard onto her romance track, which is how the ninjamancing happens.
+S/he needs to talk to Liara again after that to clearly turn her down, as it’s the only way to preclude her romance, especially if not romancing anyone else.
 And make sure to pick the middle-right response: the bottom-right one is bugged.
 If Shepard is not on Liara’s romance track, she’ll call her/him “Commander” when conversations end.